tendermint/tendermint/docs/rfc/rfc-003-performance-questions.md

 hub uses [ed25519 signatures][hub-signature].
 The library performing signature verification in Tendermint on votes is [benchmarked][ed25519-bench] to be able to perform an `ed25519` signature in 75μs on a decently fast CPU.
-A validator in the Cosmos Hub performs 3 sets of verifications on the signatures of the other 139 validators in the Hub in a consensus round, during block verification, when verifying the prevotes, and when verifying the precommits.
+A validator in the Cosmos Hub performs 3 sets of verifications on the signatures of the 140 validators in the Hub in a consensus round, during block verification, when verifying the prevotes, and when verifying the precommits.
 With no batching, this would be roughly `3ms` per round.
 It is quite unlikely, therefore, that this accounts for any serious amount